 Having a baby with acid reflux can feel like the most exhausting uphill battle when you’re a new parent.
 Having had two babies who both suffered from acid reflux, and after talking to countless doctors and fellow reflux families, we came up with a list of 7 tips and tricks for helping babies with acid reflux (that actually work!), plus a few hallmark signs that your baby does in fact have reflux.

 When our first baby girl was born, we struggled for months to get a clear diagnosis as to why she was seemingly so uncomfortable.
 She cried for the better part of her first eight months, threw up everything we fed her, and seemed generally uncomfortable and miserable.
 As a new mom, it was heartbreaking.
-For many months, the best answer we could come up with thanks to a team of doctors who tried seemingly everything.
-Including an endoscopy, which was easily one of the hardest days as a mom—was that Scarlett was suffering from pretty severe reflux.
+For many months, the best answer we could come up with thanks to a team of doctors who tried seemingly everything, including an endoscopy, which was easily one of the hardest days as a mom—was that Scarlett was suffering from pretty severe reflux.

 A few months after that, it was our trusted allergist who stepped in, tested her, and determined that she was also severely allergic to milk protein.
 In addition to all of the reflux precautions, we eliminated all dairy from her diet.
-Just like that, things got better.* To this day, Scarlett still has her bad reflux days and can’t have any milk protein at all, but to see our happy little girl thriving is everything.
+Just like that, things got better.* To this day, at six years old, Scarlett still has her bad reflux days and can’t have any milk protein at all, but to see our happy little girl thriving is everything.

 What exactly is acid reflux?
 And why is it so common in babies?